 We have a sliding scale of rates according to available budgets.
-It costs us approximately $160 per musician, so we provide a mix of solos to quartets to mitigate costs over time.
+It costs us on average $165 per musician, so we provide a mix of solos to quartets to mitigate costs over time.
 Since we are in growth mode, we negotiate reasonably, because we really want your residents to have access to this beautiful music.

 Your contract is with Concerts in Care Ontario.
 Please pay us, according to your invoice and our agreement.